JimberSoftware/docs/devices/networkcontrollerssetup/SettingUpServer.md

 # Installation of the Network Controller Server

+> [!Note]
+> If you intend to install this server virtually, please consider the necessary BIOS settings listed at the bottom of this page.

 **Start of the installation**

 Download the latest version for the 'Network Controller Server' from https://signal.jimber.io/downloads (no need to login).